-Note - Fatal errors in Windows can cause data corruption during any read/write operation or on any disk drive, whether the drive is physical or emulated.
+Note - Fatal errors in Windows can cause data corruption during any write operation or on any disk drive, whether the drive is physical or emulated.
 This behavior is peculiar to Windows, not to Solaris.

-In this version of SunPCi (1.2.1), when you create a 2 Gbyte emulated drive, the emulated drive's actual size in the Solaris filesystem is 2 Gbytes.
+In this version of SunPCi (1.2.2), when you create a 2 Gbyte emulated drive, the emulated drive's actual size in the Solaris filesystem is 2 Gbytes.
 These types of emulated drives are referred to as fully populated drives.
 Fully populated drives take up more space on the filesystem when they are created, but they are not affected by the available space in the host filesystem.
-If there is enough room available, the emulated disk is created.
-If there is not enough room available, the emulated disk is not created.